Willets Point: History

 After the Jets left Shea Stadium at the end of the 1983 season to play at the Meadowlands, Willets Point was the proposed location for a new, 82,000-seat domed football stadium that would bring the Jets back to New York.
 After the Jets decided to remain in New Jersey, the proposed stadium was also discussed as a potential new home for the St. Louis Cardinals of the NFL, the Atlanta Falcons, and the New Jersey Generals.
 By the 1990s, the Mets were looking to replace the aging Shea Stadium.

 New York City Mayor Michael Bloomberg started planning for the redevelopment of Willets Point in 2002.
 Citi Field was originally proposed as part of the city's bid for the 2012 Summer Olympics, which was submitted in 2005.
 Willets Point was supposed to contain athletes' housing.
 Even though New York City lost the bid to London, the plans for Citi Field progressed anyway.
 Following Citi Field's completion, Shea Stadium was demolished in 2009.
-Since 2009, the neighborhood was discussed as a potential site for the New York Islanders of the National Hockey League to move to, before they moved to UBS Arena, adjacent to Belmont Park in 2021.
-Willets Point is currently planned to be the home of a new stadium for New York City FC of Major League Soccer.
+Starting in 2009, the neighborhood was discussed as a potential site for the New York Islanders of the National Hockey League to move to, before they moved to UBS Arena, adjacent to Belmont Park in 2021.
+Willets Point is currently planned to be the home of Etihad Park for New York City FC of Major League Soccer.

+Hard Rock International and New York Mets owner Steve Cohen have proposed building a 2,300 room integrated resort in the parking lots west of Citi Field which would include a casino and be the largest hotel in New York City if built.
+The success of this proposal is dependent on the proposal receiving a casino license.